 5.4.2.5 NAS security mode command not accepted by the UE

 If the security mode command cannot be accepted, the UE shall send a SECURITY MODE REJECT message.
-The SECURITY MODE REJECT message contains an 5GMM cause that typically indicates one of the following cause values:
+The SECURITY MODE REJECT message contains a 5GMM cause that typically indicates one of the following cause values:

-#23: UE security capabilities mismatch.
+#23 UE security capabilities mismatch.

-#24: security mode rejected, unspecified.
+#24 security mode rejected, unspecified.

 Upon receipt of the SECURITY MODE REJECT message, the AMF shall stop timer T3560.
 The AMF shall also abort the ongoing procedure that triggered the initiation of the NAS security mode control procedure.

-Both the UE and the AMF shall apply the 5G NAS security context in use before the initiation of the security mode control procedure, if any, to protect the SECURITY MODE REJECT message and any other subsequent messages according to the rules in subclause TBD.
+Both the UE and the AMF shall apply the 5G NAS security context in use before the initiation of the security mode control procedure, if any, to protect the SECURITY MODE REJECT message and any other subsequent messages according to the rules in subclause 4.4.4 and 4.4.5.

-Editor´s note: The NAS security subclause in the present document is FFS.

 5.4.2.6 Abnormal cases in the UE

 The following abnormal cases can be identified: